swcarpentry/shell-novice/discussion.md

 (including most packages that provide Unix-like tools for Windows) but if you get strange errors in shell scripts written by colleagues, check to see which shell they were written for.

+### Man Pages
+At first, the syntax used in a man page can be confusing.
+Here are some quick tips to help you use a man page
+ effectively:
+* [ and ] in the SYNOPSIS indicate optional parameters to the program.
+For example in in grep [FILE...] means > that passing files to the program is optional, in this case because grep can read from standard input (stdin)
+* The | character means logical OR.
+For example, in the SYNOPSIS, [-e PATTERN | -f FILE] means that you may optionally call grep with -e PATTERN or -f FILE